Tongyi-Agent/tongyi-agent.github.io/content/blog/introducing-tongyi-deep-research/index.md

 Furthermore, we have developed an automated data engine to scale up the creation of PhD-level research questions.
 This engine begins with a multi-disciplinary knowledge base, generating "seed" QA pairs that require multi-source reasoning.
 Each seed then enters a self-guided loop of "iterative complexity upgrades", where a question-crafting agent is equipped with a powerful toolset including web search, academic retrieval, and a Python execution environment.
 In each iteration, the agent expands knowledge boundaries, deepens conceptual abstraction, and even constructs computational tasks, creating a virtuous cycle where the output of one round becomes the more complex input for the next, ensuring a controllable and systematic escalation of task difficulty.

-**Beyond High-Quality QA**

-To maximize a model's capabilities in reasoning, planning, and tool use, we introduce IterResearch, an innovative Agent paradigm (see below for more details).
-By dynamically reconstructing a streamlined workspace in each turn, it replaces the traditional approach of endlessly accumulating context.
-This method fully unleashing the model's reasoning potential and ensuring that each of the model's decisions is the result of careful deliberation.

-Through this process, we have created not just "problems", but "golden examples" of how to solve them in a step-by-step, methodical manner.
-This dataset, composed of rigorously selected, high-quality problem-solving examples, serves to fully unlock the model's potential in reasoning, planning, and tool use.
+**Bootstrapping Agent Capabilities with SFT Cold-starting**

+To bootstrap the model's initial capabilities, we constructed a set of SFT trajectories via rejection sampling, based on the ReAct and IterResearch frameworks (for details, see below).
+On one hand, ReAct, as a classic and foundational multi-turn reasoning format, instills rich reasoning behaviors and reinforces the model's ability to adhere to structured formats. **On the other hand, we introduce IterResearch, an innovative agent paradigm (detailed below).** It unleashes the model's full reasoning potential by dynamically reconstructing a streamlined workspace in each turn, ensuring that every decision is deliberate and well-considered.
+Leveraging IterResearch, we constructed a set of trajectories that integrate reasoning, planning, and tool-use, thereby strengthening the model's capacity for sustained planning when confronted with complex

 ## Rollout Mode